NETWAYS/foreman-training/configmanagement/04_ansible.md

  * Download the collection "community.general"
  * Download the role "geerlingguy.ntp"
  * Import roles and assign them
- * Play roles using the webinterface
+ * Play roles using the web interface
 * Optional:
  * Import variables and overwrite values